Lithium Iron Phosphate (LiFePO4) batteries, method of charging and properties

 1 Constant current (CC) to reach about 60% State of Charge.

-2 At 3.65V per cell (which is the top point of 1st stage) we need to go in to got from CC to constant voltage (CV).
-Charging current tapers down very rapidly.
+2 At 3.65V per cell (which is the top point of 1st stage) LFP battery goes from CC(constant current) to constant voltage (CV).
+Charging current tapers down very rapidly and it is happening automatically due to internal resistance of the battery.

 To compare, first stage with CC takes about one hour and the second takes about two hours.